 Karen holds a master’s degree in Social Entrepreneurship and Change and a bachelor’s degree, magna cum laude, in International Studies, both from Pepperdine University.

 DIRECTOR OF PROGRAMS

-Laura is an Associate in the Raben Group’s Diversity, Equity, & Inclusion (DEI) practice.
+Laura is the Director of Programs for Green Leadership Trust.
+She supports the work of our Membership and Capacity-Building Committees, which are tasked with growing and equipping our members with the skills they need to lead.
+She is part of Raben Group’s Diversity, Equity, & Inclusion (DEI) practice.
 She supports clients in creating and implementing company-wide cultures that foster a sense of belonging and maximize impact.

 At Raben, Laura supports the efforts of Green 2.0 and the Green Leadership Trust.
 She also supports clients in research, data analysis, and strategic planning.
 This includes clients like US SIF: The Forum for Sustainable and Responsible Investment and the Diverse Asset Managers’ Initiative (DAMI), an initiative dedicated to increasing the number of assets managed by diverse-owned asset management firms.

 Prior to Raben, Laura worked as the Marketing and Member Services Manager for the East End Food Co-op in Pittsburgh before she took over office administration and operations for a large financial consulting firm.